 Completion of the Postgraduate Certificate, enables you to apply for Fellowship of the Higher Education Academy (HEA) - now Advance HE.
 You can also apply for membership of the Academy of Medical Educators (AoME).

 The programme has been divided into a sequence of inter-related components, or courses, each of which is 10 weeks in duration.
 The academic year runs from September to May in Years 1 and 2, and September to August in Year 3.
-Course material is delivered online via our dedicated website and we use Adobe Connect for online synchronous tutorials.
+Course material is delivered online via our dedicated website and we deliver online synchronous tutorials.
 Students use self-directed learning, peer-discussion boards, tutorials, peer presentations and other similar e-learning activities to engage with the course materials.

 The programme has one intake per year, in September.